coolsyn2000/Open-AISP/JDD/README.md

 Each run loads two JSON files:

 - `configs/camera_module_10bit_binning_precali_noise_rggb_ag1to64.json`: camera module and degradation parameters.
 This follows the `raw-sim` camera format, except `camera.analog_gain` is a range.
-- `configs/train_example.json`: training parameters such as RGB data path, patch size, loss, iterations, batch size, learning rate, and checkpoint path.
+- `configs/train_JDD_patch128_3f_iter100000.json`: training parameters such as RGB data path, patch size, loss, iterations, batch size, learning rate, and checkpoint path.

-For real training, edit `configs/train_example.json`:

 - `data.image_roots`: list of RGB image folders, so one run can mix DIV2K, Flickr2K, and other datasets.
 - `camera_module_json`: camera module JSON used for RAW degradation.